v-exec/Purity/README.md

 # Purity

-_Purity_ is a specialized wiki / authoring engine written in PHP, and used as the back-end for [V-OS](http://v-os.ca).
+_Purity_ is a specialized wiki / authoring engine written in PHP.
+A custom variant of it is used as the back-end for [V-OS](http://v-os.ca).

 Generic text files written under appropriate format are parsed through _Purity_'s multi-layered parser into PHP objects called `artifacts`.
 Each `artifact` corresponds to a page, and once populated, is parsed into its html counterpart, with the capability to apply custom styling to the parsed results.